 Some educators think there should be standards for teaching entrepreneurship.
 My take: I hope we never get to a “one best way” approach because then we all have to worry about compliance.
 I’ve never met an awesome teacher or seen a bold program that complied their way to greatness.

-Should all entrepreneurship educators be entrepreneurs?
-My take: In an ideal world, yes, but this really isn’t practical given the proliferation of courses and need for all types of educators in this space.
+Should all executive entrepreneurship educators be entrepreneurs?
+My take: In an ideal world, yes, but there is something to be said about diversity in experience and viewpoints and this really isn’t practical given the proliferation of courses and need for all types of educators in this space.
 Bill Belichick, head coach of the New England Patriots and considered one of the greatest coaches ever, was a better lacrosse player than a football player.
 As a college student at Wesleyan University, he played tight end and center for the football team, but truly shined on the lacrosse team, where he was captain senior year.
+Just like Belichick and his football coaching legacy, non-hands-on entrepreneurs can also make for good entrepreneurship educators with their experiences.

 In higher education, teaching entrepreneurship is not about the content.
 Content is important but it’s also free and pervasive online.
-So what’s our role as educators?
+So what’s our role as educators of entrepreneurial thought?

 Consider an analogy.
 If I want to find the lyrics to my favorite song (Stevie Nicks’ Landslide!), Google can tell me in seconds.
 But just because I have the lyrics doesn’t mean I can actually sing the song.
 Trust me when I say I cannot sing the song!
 If we really want to teach entrepreneurship then we need to help students sing!

-So that’s it—the top five challenges of teaching entrepreneurship.
+So that’s it—the top five difficulties of teaching entrepreneurship.
 But, we can’t end yet.
 In the spirit of being entrepreneurial, these challenges are huge

 opportunities that we can entrepreneur (yes, I intended to use it as a verb) our way through and move the needle forward.
 Teaching entrepreneurship is awesome!
 Enjoy the journey.